xjxxjx1017/_Python_AI_GEN/README.md

 * A3    Show data in pixel colors!
 A reports for all generations.
 * A2    A real simulation game, game is not instant, shooting

-* B2    Modelize - auto parameter tester
+* B2    Modularize - auto parameter tester
 * B4    PixelGraphic mode for command input XD, for hacking

 * B1    time limit, or cycle limit, 100ms - break & give results